Before I lace SøNws with a mountain of Valentine’s puns, this week I read about two people.

 Some other notable investments.
 Swedish telemedicine leaders Kry (also known as LIVI) raised an impressive $140M Series C and Germany’s Medloop raised €6m.
 I like both these guys, but Medloop is particularly interesting.

-Founded in 2018 its aim is to shift the paradigm of care delivery from reactive to preventative.
+Founded in 2018 its aim is to shift the paradigm of care delivery from reactive to preventative healthcare.
 Something we’re hearing again and again.

-In just a couple of years it has some decent traction, offering patients intuitive self-service features that enables them to navigate their own care-pathway.
+In just a couple of years, it has some decent traction, offering patients intuitive preventative healthcare self-service features that enable them to navigate their own care pathway.
 Plus, their app provides other patient services, including online appointment bookings, electronic medical results, prescription refills, as well as an interactive chat function.

 The new capital will be used to expand its product offering in Germany and the UK.

 In the US, San Francisco’s Gabi, the home and car insurance platform, raised a $27m Series B. On the East Coast, property data and AI startup Cherre, raised $16m.
 And in the middle of those two, Chicago-based Obie raised $2.8m to ‘transform commercial real estate insurance’.